-It probably began with an accident thousands of years ago.
+It probably began with accident thousands of years ago.
 According to one legend, rain washed the fat and ash from frequent animal sacrifices into a nearby river, where they formed a lather with a remarkable ability to clean skin and clothes.
 Perhaps the inspiration had a vegetal origin in the frothy solutions produced by boiling or mashing certain plants.
 However it happened, the ancient discovery of soap altered human history.
 Although our ancestors could not have foreseen it, soap would ultimately become one of our most effective defenses against invisible pathogens.

 People typically think of soap as gentle and soothing, but from the perspective of microorganisms, it is often extremely destructive.
 A drop of ordinary soap diluted in water is sufficient to rupture and kill many types of bacteria and viruses, including the new coronavirus that is currently circling the globe.
 The secret to soap’s impressive might is its hybrid structure.